 How to Pack a Motorcycle for Touring

-You need to have a thought out plan for how to pack a motorcycle for touring.
+You need a plan for how to pack a motorcycle for touring.
 Just getting on and riding would be simple and that’s probably your goal.
-However, if you don’t develop a packing system, your motorcyle tour may be fraught with issues.

 If you started with our suggestions for what to carry and then modified it to your taste you’re off to a good start.
 Now if you want to take everything you need on your tour, then you need to plan how to pack.

-If your motorcycle tour involves many days and long distances; we’ve done it many times.
-We pack for a few days and that will cary us over a few weeks.
+If your motorcycle tour involves many days and long distances; it’s doable.
+We pack for a few days and that will carry us over a few weeks.

 Loading weight correctly (Safely)

 Once you have sorted out what you can carry from what you think you need or want to take, then and only then can you figure out how to pack a motorcycle.